JimmyKenMerchant/RaspberryPi/simple_test/README.md

 **Output/Input**

+* GPIO 20 as Input to Check Pull Up/Down, make sure to attach the appropriate resister to your LED Circuit, otherwise, the LED may be burn out.

-* GPIO 21 as Output (10Hz Blinker), make sure to attach the appropriate resister to your LED Circuit, otherwise, the LED may be burn out.
+* GPIO 21 as Output (1Hz Blinker), make sure to attach the appropriate resister to your LED Circuit, otherwise, the LED may be burn out.

+* GPIO 47 as Output of Embedded LED (1Hz Blinker): Except Pi 3B

 **Compatibility**